openmobilityfoundation/mobility-data-specification/README.md

 The rules and guidelines can be found on [Council Clerk Connect](https://cityclerk.lacity.org/lacityclerkconnect/index.cfm?fa=ccfi.viewrecord&cfnumber=17-1125).

 The specification will be versioned using Git tags and [semantic versioning](https://semver.org/).
-Currently, it is in 0.1.0.
+See the list of [releases](https://github.com/CityOfLosAngeles/mobility-data-specification/releases) for more information.

 ## Roadmap